 - Combine onions with Greek yogurt, onion powder, garlic powder, salt, pepper, and scallion greens.
 Stir well to incorporate.

-- Chill for one hour to let flavors meld.
+- Chill for 1 hour to let flavors meld.
 Serve with chips.